MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ### -ReadAccess

 Specifies which users are granted read permission to access the share.
 Multiple users can be specified by supplying a comma-separated list.
+Each entry in the comma-separated list must be contained within single or double quotes, for example `'CONTOSO\Finance Users','CONTOSO\HR Users'`.

 ```yaml
 Type: String[]